 At first glance, it may be difficult to see the difference between the Venture and VentureOne cards.
 Read on to see why the Venture card – even with its annual fee – may be the better choice for you.

-The Capital One Venture Rewards Credit Card and the Capital One VentureOne Rewards Credit Card look so much alike – with similar-sounding names and similar blue exteriors – you may be puzzled over the difference between the two cards.
+The Capital One Venture Rewards Credit Card and the Capital One VentureOne Rewards Credit Card look so much alike – with similar-sounding names and similar blue exteriors – you may wonder how they differ from each other.

 Capital One Venture vs. VentureOne